 Walcot lay so listless and lifeless on the canvas that the referee could have counted to a thousand.

 Rocky Marciano visits Andy Griffith and Patricia Neal on the set of the movie A Face in the Crowd.

 It was such a great battle that it was voted the Fight of the Year for 1952 and the 13th Round was awarded Round of the Year.

-(Jersey Joe was now the ex-champion, however, he had a return bout clause that not only got him an immediate shot to reclaim his lost laurels, but he would also earn more than the new champion, something that Marciano was not too happy about.
+Though Jersey Joe was now the ex-champion, he did have in his contract a return bout clause that not only got him an immediate shot to reclaim his lost laurels, but he would also earn more than the new champion, something that Marciano was certainly not too happy about.

 Marciano (L) and Walcott (R) fighting on the inside of the 1952 first fight.

 On May 15, 1953, 16,034 fans turned out at Chicago Stadium to see if Walcott could win back his title.
 The live gate was $253,462.37 and the home television and radio revenue amounted to an additional $300,000.
 The promoters were the International Boxing Club, who were a pitiful outfit that made the fight available free to fans in their homes via TV and radio.
 Because fans did not have to leave their homes to view the contest, the live gate was financially crippled, which accounted for the poor turnout of 16,034.
 The obvious question was why would fans hop in their cars or take the train to Chicago, when they could see the fight on TV, or listen to the fight on the radio, both for free?

 The Rocky Marciano statue, which sits outside Brockton High School, depicts the former heavyweight champion, a Brockton native who died in 1969.

 After all the monies were tallied, Walcott received his career high purse of $250,000, while the champion’s share was $166,038.60.